 Sponsor your Spouse, Partner of Children:

-Under this category an eligible citizen or a permanent resident of Canada can sponsor their spouse; common-law partner; conjugal partner or their dependent child.
+Under this category, an eligible citizen or a permanent resident of Canada can sponsor their spouse; common-law partner; conjugal partner, or dependent child.
 To be eligible for a permanent residency the applicant must not be inadmissible to Canada.

 If you are sponsoring your spouse or partner under the Spouse or Common-Law Partner in-Canada Class, they must live with you in Canada.
 They also may be eligible for an open work permit.